 We are currently recruiting volunteers for the SCI Community Resource Centre, in the atrium of the Blusson Spinal Cord Centre.
-Our goal at the Community Resource Centre is to make spinal cord injury (SCI) research accessible and understandable for members of the community.
-Volunteers help by showcasing the research being done at ICORD, providing online resources, and helping to connect members of the community to existing SCI services and information, in addition to enhancing recruitment in research studies here at ICORD.
+Our goal as a Community Resource Centre is to make spinal cord injury (SCI) research accessible and understandable for members of the community.
+Volunteers help by showcasing and sharing information about the research being done at ICORD, providing online resources, helping to connect members of the community to existing SCI services, and enhancing the recruitment of current research studies being performed at ICORD.
 We are looking for committed and reliable volunteers to help build a welcoming space where community members can expect reliable information regarding SCI.

 The position requires you to complete one 2-hour shift per week (every weekday from 10am-12pm, 12-2pm, or 2-4pm), in addition to writing a lay summary of a research article once per academic term, which is then posted to our blog.
 If you are interested in volunteering your time for this initiative, please read on!